Cinnamon1212/rattlesnake/README.md

 # rattlesnake
-A remote administration tool created in Python.
-This was made for **educational** purposes only
+A remote administration tool created in Python, made for **educational** purposes only

 ## Features: